sseering/book/en/installation.md

 ## Building from source

 We can also build our own Nu from source directly from github.
-This gives us immediate access to the latest Nu features and bugfixes.
+This gives us immediate access to the latest Nu features and bug fixes.

 ```
 > git clone https://github.com/nushell/nushell.git